Here are some common mistakes bakers make. Let's fix them.

 A well-written recipe should tell you everything you need to know about your mise en place, including amounts of ingredients, any chopping/dicing/warming/cooling that needs to happen, and how to prepare your pans.
 Depending on what you're baking, the recipe could call for anything from plain baking sheets to Bundt pans that have been greased and floured.

-Just so there are no surprises, thoroughly read your recipe at least once and follow directions.
+To avoid surprises, thoroughly read your recipe at least once and follow directions.
 Get your prep prepared beforehand so you can focus on the mixing.

 Mistake #2 – Improper Measuring